-To date I have supervised five PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
+To date I have supervised seven PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
 I have been nominated twice for a Partnership Award for my PhD supervision.

-P. Whelan, Parental Liability in EU Competition Law, Oxford University Press, forthcoming
+1. P. Whelan, Parental Liability in EU Competition Law (Oxford University Press, forthcoming)

-P. Whelan, The Criminalization of European Cartel Enforcement: Theoretical, Legal, and Practical Challenges, Oxford University Press, 2014
+2. P. Whelan, The Criminalization of European Cartel Enforcement: Theoretical, Legal, and Practical Challenges (Oxford University Press, 2014)

 Books (edited collections)